otrv4/otrv4/otrv4.md

   this is NOT a POINT.

 Auth MAC (MAC)
-  The MAC with the appropriate MAC key (see above) of the message of the SNIZKPK.
+  The MAC with the appropriate MAC key (see above) of the message for the SNIZKPK.

 Sigma (SNIZKPK)